Feycalion/holidaze/README.md

 ![holidazepic](https://github.com/user-attachments/assets/a9456396-8714-43a6-998a-7ab69c2a1a06)

-A modern front-end accommodation booking application for Holidaze, providing a user-friendly interface for customers to book holidays at various venues and for venue managers to manage venues and bookings.
-This project was built using **React**, **Tailwind CSS**, and the **Holidaze API**.
+A front-end accommodation booking application for Holidaze, providing a user-friendly interface for customers to book holidays at various venues and for venue managers to manage venues and bookings.
+This project was built using React and Tailwind CSS.

 ## Features